You Failed a Midterm — Now What?

 • Before you panic or take action, just stop and take a breath.

 • Breathe in so that it fills up your lungs and your belly expands, then breathe out slooooooowly.
+This will slow down your autonomic nervous system and help you relax.

 • When people feel stressed or threatened, their brains usually try to speed things up – the famous fight or flight reaction.
 While this was helpful for our evolutionary ancestors, it won’t help you deal with your current situation.